 - They often feel estranged from friends they shared as a couple.

-Though catastrophic and seemingly unrecoverable, the tempest of betrayal can be navigated through, and while things have changed, one can regain a sense of peace and wholeness within ourselves and even with our spouse in time with courage and hard work.
+Though catastrophic and seemingly unrecoverable, the tempest of betrayal can be navigated, and while things have changed, one can regain a sense of peace and wholeness within ourselves and even with our spouse in time with courage and hard work.
 This is a process, and there are no shortcuts through.
-It will be different for everyone, but there are some general things that can help one navigate through.
+It will be different for everyone, but there are some general things that can help one navigate the pain.

 Steps to help Navigate through the Storms of Betrayal